Date: November 12, 2020

 Some companies have embarked on digital transformations, pushing customer interactions into critical, web-based applications.
 It is now more important than ever to quickly respond to any application performance and downtime issues via an APM automation solution.

-Many companies turn to Application Performance Management solutions such as those from AppDynamics, Datadog, Dynatrace, or New Relic.
+Many companies turn to Application Performance Management (APM) solutions such as those from AppDynamics, Datadog, Dynatrace, or New Relic.
 An APM solution should identify any performance bottlenecks in your code, and help you fix those issues before your users are impacted.

 Good APM solutions will let you know what happened, why, and how to prevent it from happening in the future.
 An APM solution will alert you when the application or systems being monitored meets a certain condition (load, response times, etc.).
 Once you receive an alert you should be able to identify why the application is not performing properly.
 Armed with this information you can provide your development team with very detailed diagnostics that will allow them to address the issue and prevent them from happening in the future.